 We are proud to be a Google for Education Partner, providing enhancements and additional benefits for all stakeholders by integrating Satchel One and your Google Workspace.

-Import Tasks from Classroom to Satchel One (COMING SOON)
+Import Tasks from Classroom to Satchel One (Contact Us)

 If you like to create and manage tasks within Google Classroom, you can opt into our automatic task import integration; this means that every assignment you create in Google Classroom will be instantly imported into Satchel One and surfaced for staff, students and parents.
 It also allows staff to benefit from helpful insights and school wide reporting features for the tasks that are imported.